kolargol/fresnel-zone-calculator-lora/README.md

 ## Usage

-Open `index.html` in a browser or serve locally:
+Open `index.html` in a browser (**in this case due to CORS building data wont be fetched!**) or serve locally - which is preferred way:

 ```bash
 python3 -m http.server 8080